 Upon completion of the program, graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in the jurisdiction of choice.
-The Accreditation Commission for Education in Nursing (ACEN) serves as an additional resource for information regarding required tuition, fees, and length of program.
+The Accreditation Commission for Education in Nursing (ACEN) serves as an additional resource for information about the program.

 The School of Nursing is fully accredited by the Accreditation Commission for Education in Nursing.
 The program is approved by the Washington State Nursing Care Quality Assurance Commission and the Oregon State Board of Nursing.

 Applicants must first apply for admission online to the University through Marketing and Enrollment Services.
 See the admission requirements to the University.
 Additional requirements are listed below for each student category.